Power-optimal, stabilized entangling gate between trapped-ion qubits: Supplementary Information

 Equation (\ref{eq:spec_decomp}) brings out the problem: The condition \eq{spec_decomp} can be satisfied only if not all of the eigenvalues $\lambda_{\nu,p}^{(k)}$ have the same sign.
-Numerically, however, in all the cases we investigated, we find that, for instance $R_p^{(k=1)}$, is a definite matrix for all $p$, i.e., the eigenvalues of $R_p^{(k=1)}$ are all non-zero and have the same sign, which makes it impossible to satisfy (\ref{eq:spec_decomp}) for $k=1$.
-We did, however, notice that only a few of the eigenvalues of $R_p^{(k=1)}$ are particularly large in absolute magnitude, whicqh may be the ultimate reason for the strong sensitivity of $\chi_{ij}$ in linear order (see Fig.~\ref{figchi}).
-This observation suggests a strategy for actively stabilizing $\chi_{ij}$ against $\omega_p$-fluctuations: Projecting those components of the spectra of $R_p^{(k)}$ out of the null-space of $M$ (which can be assumed to already include stabilization of (\ref{eq:INTRO1}) against $\omega_p$-fluctuations as outlined in S7) that correspond to the eigenvalues with the largest absolute values.
-If we project out $L$ such components, this leaves us with a null space of $N_0^{\prime}=N_0-L$ dimensions that now, to a large degree, actively stabilizes $\chi_{ij}$ against $\omega_p$-fluctuations.
-Following this projection step, we now use the techniques presented in S4, applied to the reduced null space of $N_0^{\prime}$ dimensions, to satisfy the degree-of-entanglement condition with the smallest possible average power.
+However, we can prove analytically (the proof is lengthy and not shown here) and confirmed numerically, that, for instance, $R_p^{(k=1)}$ is a definite matrix for all $p$, i.e., the eigenvalues of $R_p^{(k=1)}$ are all non-zero and have the same sign, which makes it impossible to satisfy (\ref{eq:spec_decomp}) for $k=1$.
+We did, however, notice that only a few of the eigenvalues of $R_p^{(k=1)}$ are particularly large in absolute magnitude, which may be the ultimate reason for the strong sensitivity of $\chi_{ij}$ in linear order (see Fig.~\ref{figchi}).
+This observation suggests a strategy for actively stabilizing $\chi_{ij}$ against $\omega_p$-fluctuations: Projecting those components of the spectra of $R_p^{(k)}$ out of the null-space of $M$ (which can be assumed to already include stabilization of (\ref{eq:INTRO1}) against $\omega_p$-fluctuations) that correspond to the eigenvalues with the largest absolute values.
+If we project out $L$ such components from each of the $R_p^{(k)}$ matrices, this leaves us with a null space of $N_0^{\prime}=N_0-P K_\chi L$ dimensions that now, to a large degree, actively stabilizes $\chi_{ij}$ against $\omega_p$-fluctuations.
+Following this projection step, we now use the techniques presented in \ref{PG}, applied to the reduced null space of $N_0^{\prime}$ dimensions, to satisfy the degree-of-entanglement condition with the smallest possible average power.